prohippo/pyelly/README.txt

              text input.
 * texting  - readable text compression.
 * doctor   - emulation of Weizenbaum's Doctor program.
-* chinese  - basic translation of English to simplified or traditional Chinese characters.
+* chinese  - basic translation of English to Chinese in simplified or traditional characters.
-* querying - rewrite English questions as SQL queries for a Soviet aircraft database.
+* querying - rewrite English questions as SQL queries for a Soviet military aircraft database.
 * disambig - disambiguation of phrases with WordNet information.

 These illustrate what you can do with PyElly and also serve as a basis for comprehensive integration testing.
-Other applications will be added to the PyElly package on Github in the future.
+Other applications will be added to the PyElly package on GitHub in the future.
 You may use them as models for building your own systems.

-PyElly is being released under a BSD license.
-Be advised that the current beta software and documentation is still evolving.
-The first stable release will be v1.0, which should be ready in late 2014.
+PyElly is intended mostly for educational use and is being released under a BSD license.
+Be advised that the current software and documentation is still evolving, although the v1.0 release should be much more stable than previous beta releases.

 Release Notes: